Curriculum and Instruction (CI)

 CI 6943.
 Interdisciplinary Internship.
 (0-0) 3 Credit Hours.

 Prerequisite: Consent of student's graduate advisor.
 This internship is an individually supervised experience in assigned placements for one semester to assist students in developing professional and leadership skills.
 May be taken for teaching internship or clinical teaching.
 Taken on a credit/no-credit basis.
 Enrollment in CI 6943 (3 credit hours) requires a total of 130 hours in the field.
 May be repeated for credit, but not more than 6 hours may be applied toward the M.A. in Curriculum and Instruction degree.
+The grade report for the course is either “CR” (satisfactory performance) or “NC” (unsatisfactory performance).
 (Formerly C&I 6943.
-Credit cannot be earned for both C&I 6943 and CI 6943.)
+Credit cannot be earned for both C&I 6943 and CI 6943.).
 Course Fees: GH01 $90; LRH1 $20.54; STF1 $75; STSH $30.81.

 CI 6946.
 Interdisciplinary Internship.
 (0-0) 6 Credit Hours.